olavaga/nbd-poster/README.md

 # Predicting antimicrobial resistance with hypercubic inference

 This repository contains the complete pipeline for my poster at the Norwegian Bioinformatics Days.
 To generate all the plots run `Rscript run_all.R` from the root repository directory.
 The plotting code depends on `ggplot2`, `ggupset`, `tidyverse`, `plyr` and `tmap`.
-All of these dependencies are required for each plot.
+Not all of these dependencies are required for each plot, each plotting function in the scripts load only the needed dependencies.
+If you only need one of these, check the script for which are required.

 To run the model you must also to clone the [hypertraps-ct](https://github.com/StochasticBiology/hypertraps-ct) repository, and have `Rcpp`, `ape` and `phangorn` installed.
 Hypertraps-ct should be in a neighbouring folder to this repository on you computer.
 Alternatively you can change the hypertraps.path parameter in run\_hypertraps.R.
 Uncomment `model.fit <- run.hypertraps()` in run\_all.R and remove the line loading the precalculated data.
 Running the model should take less than 20 minutes.